How much does it cost to repair a hernia?

 Do I need a referral to visit the Center for Hernia Repair?

-We do not demand any referral to our center and are happy to see any patient with a need to be seen.
+We do not require a referral to our center.
+We are happy to see any patient with a need to be seen.

 What happens at my first visit?